aidanconnerly/aidanconnerly.github.io/_pages/resume.md

 Education
 ======
+* Current Data Science Master's student at UC Berkeley
-* Bachelor's in Physics, Mathematics from Bowdoin College
+* BA in Physics and Mathematics from Bowdoin College

 Work experience
 ======